DataFire/OneDB/web/docs/markdown/Authorization.md

 ```

 Before you start your app, you should make sure the user has logged into their primary instance.
+The primary instance is where the client will store and retrieve data.

 ```js
 window.onedb = new OneDBClient({